Quick Answer

 Because private yoga class caters to the individual, the practice allows you to design each class based on your unique goals.
 This means focusing on what hands-on adjustments you need for proper alignment from an experienced teacher in different yoga poses.

-For many of those with unique health conditions or injuries, private yoga can offer personalized assistance that you won’t be able to find anywhere else.
-Often, yoga classes at studios cannot accommodate those with disabilities or injuries, and the postures and movements that your group instructor teaches may end up causing you more or different pain.
-Gentle yoga is exceptional in regards to this.
+For many of those with unique health conditions or injuries, private yoga can offer personalized assistance that you won't easily find elsewhere.
+Group studio classes often cannot accommodate disabilities or injuries — postures and pacing that work for the room may end up causing you more or different pain.
+Gentle yoga is exceptional in this regard, particularly in a one-on-one format where the teacher can pace, modify, and rest individual poses for your body.

 One-on-one yoga classes can be taught for individual needs, tailored or adjusted to unique health conditions or injuries.
 Besides this, practicing yoga can also carry several health benefits in your life, such as: